Andrew is the CEO of the Federation for Informatics Professionals in health and care (FEDIP).

 With a nursing background, Wendy holds an MSc in Change & Innovation, and a Professorship in Applied Practice in recognition of her expertise and knowledge in championing professionalism in technology and information.

 She has recently been appointed Dean of the Institute of Management and Health at the University of Wales Trinity Saint David.
 Prior to her new role, Wendy was Head of Workforce and Organisational Development within the NHS Wales Informatics Service, overseeing workforce strategy; workforce planning; recruitment and retention; professional recognition and registration; education and training; career pathways & CPD.
 In 2016 she was instrumental in creating Wales Institute of Digital Information (WIDI) to support the development and implementation of Health informatics Apprenticeships and other learning programmes.

 WIDI has now grown to include research, development and supporting innovation within its portfolio.
 Wendy is a Fellow of the British Computer Society (BCS), Vice Chair for professionalism and is on the board of Federation of Informatics Professionals (FEDIP) as well as holding Leading Practitioner status.
 She has a passion for developing “the next generation” as well developing professionalism across Health Informatics

-FEDIP Programme Manager, Operations Committee Member
+FEDIP Programme Manager, Management Board Member, Operations Committee Member